← Back to Research

 Kiwi vs. Aussie: The AUD/NZD Cross

 Many traders use nzdusd historical data specifically to trade the AUD/NZD cross-rate.
 These two economies are twins, but they aren't identical.
-By looking at 25 years of data, you can see how the relative strength shifts between the two.
+By looking at multi-year audited coverage, you can see how the relative strength shifts between the two.
 Sometimes the "Aussie" leads, and sometimes the "Kiwi" takes the reins.
-Having access to 66 currency pairs at historicalforexprices.com allows you to triangulate these moves with precision.
+Having access to verified symbols at historicalforexprices.com allows you to triangulate these moves with precision.

 Visualizing Kiwi Volatility